Roskomsvoboda

-Roskomsvoboda (Роскомсвобода) is a Russian non-governmental organization that supports open self-regulatory networks and protection of digital rights of Internet users.
-The organization aims to counteract censorship on the Internet and to popularize the ideas of freedom of information and self-regulation.
+Roskomsvoboda (Роскомсвобода) was a Russian non-governmental organization that supported open self-regulatory networks and protection of digital rights of Internet users.
+The organization aimed to counteract censorship on the Internet and to popularize the ideas of freedom of information and self-regulation.

 On 23 December 2022, the Russia's Ministry of Justice added the organisation to the "foreign agent" list.

-In October 2025, Artyom Kozlyuk announced his resignation from the post of head of Roskomsvoboda, as well as the actual shutdown of the project from September 2025.
+In October 2025, Artyom Kozlyuk announced his resignation from the post of head of Roskomsvoboda, as well as the shutdown of the project from September 2025.

 Foundation

 On November 1, 2012, the Roskomsvoboda Foundation held a press conference in Moscow, the same date as the Russian Internet Restriction Bill became law.
 A representatives of the Pirate Party of Russia and a member of the European Parliament from the Pirate Party of Sweden, Amelia Andersdotter, took part in the event.

 Activities

 Roskomsvoboda monitors the state Register of information, dissemination of which is prohibited within the Russian Federation, and the Register of Information dissemination organizers (IDO).

 The Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor) includes messenger services and similar online services, defined by the respective law as Information dissemination organizers (IDO) upon request of the Federal Security Service (FSB) to the special state Register.
 Thereafter, such services and websites were obliged to collect and store all user-generated data and information about users online activity, including the content of their messages, calls, shared files, etc., as well as to supply such data to the FSB upon its request.